 The water pump can support up to 20 liters or five gallons a minute.
 Its lowest setting will provide 10 liters or 2.5 gallons.
 Either should be sufficient for a standard shower.

 The hybrid kit allows the system to be set up in series with a conventional water heater.
-This means the water heater can simply act as storage or conventionally when it’s cloudy.
-Users do not need to disengage or shut off the Heliatos 4 Panel solar water heater.
+This means the hot water heater can simply act as storage or conventionally when it’s cloudy.
+Users do not need to disengage or shut off the Heliatos 4 Panel hot water heater.

 The Heliataos 4 Panel solar water heating system is the least resilient to cold on the list.
 It is not resilient to freezing in the slightest, and the warranty will not cover damage from freezing.
 The manufacturer even recommends a product that uses propylene glycol like the Duda 30 Tube.